 The ASCAP Foundation/Disney Musical Theatre Workshop is established in Chicago to provide musical theatre writers the opportunity to present their original works-in-progress for professional critique.
 The workshop is funded by Peter Schneider and The Chicago Department of Cultural Affairs.

 The Harold Arlen Musical Theater Award and The Harold Arlen Film & TV Award, to assist songwriters and lyricists, is established by Sam and Joan Arlen in celebration of the Centennial year of Harold Arlen, composers of "Over the Rainbow" and "Stormy Weather."

-The ASCAP Foundation David Rose Scholarship is established with a gift from The Rose Family Trust to honor television and film-scoring great David Rose.
+The ASCAP Foundation David Rose Award is established with a gift from The Rose Family Trust to honor television and film-scoring great David Rose.
 David Rose's best-known works include the instrumental standards, "Holiday for Strings" and "The Stripper," music for Bonanza, Little House on the Prairie and decades of work with radio and television star Red Skelton.
-The scholarship will be awarded annually to a qualified college-level student working toward a career in scoring for film and/or television who is participating in ASCAP's Film & Television Scoring Workshop.
-In 2011 to honor Rose's Centennial year, two scholorships will be awarded.
+The award will be granted annually to a candidate working toward a career in scoring for film and/or television who is participating in ASCAP's Film & Television Scoring Workshop.

 The Heineken USA/ASCAP Foundation Latin And Pop/Rock Grant Program is launched.
 This grant program benefits emerging Latin and Pop/Rock music songwriters in selected markets.
 The awards are supported with a grant from Heineken USA Inc.